BranigansLaw/idempotency-handler/docs/PUBLISHING.md

 This is public information (it appears on your package pages), so store it as a plain **Actions variable**, not a secret.

+> **Use the policy _creator's_ personal username — not the organization.** Even when the
+> policy is _owned_ by an organization (so the org owns the packages), the `user` value must
+> be the individual nuget.org account that created the policy.
+Using the org name here fails
+> with `HTTP 401 … No matching trust policy owned by user '<name>'`.

 1. In GitHub: `idempotency-handler` repo → **Settings → Secrets and variables → Actions →
    Variables tab → New repository variable** (or set it once at the organization level and grant it to this repo).